soundpress/RulesOfNYC/docs/c01/index.rst

       (xii) A statement that the above cylinders before conversion into liquefiers were tested in a water jacket in accordance with these rules and I. C. C. Regulations and the results appear above.

-      (xiii) A statement that the top thickness, opening for cover plate and distance across the corner where the side wall meets the bottom and at 45° to the side wall, was measured and the dimensions were found to conform with § 26-01(f)(6), (7), (8) and (9).
+      (xiii) A statement that the top thickness, opening for cover plate and distance across the corner where the side wall meets the bottom and at 45° to the side wall, was measured and the dimensions were found to conform with 2 RCNY § 26-01(f)(6), (7), (8) and (9).

       (xiv) A statement that after assembly each liquefier was given an open hydrostatic test to 3,000 lbs. and this pressure was held for at least two minutes without showing a pressure recession of more than 75 lbs.